joakimmag/Light-Switch/README.md

 ## Description

-Easily switch between light and dark theme in Windows 10.
+Easily switch between light and dark theme in Windows 10 and 11.

 This application displays an icon in your system tray, which you can click to change Windows theme.